Geometric calculus on pseudo-Riemannian manifolds: Survey and motivation

 where $a$ is a vector and derivatives on the right hand side are MDDs.
 The relation of this expression to the chain rule is clarified in the text.
 In terms of tensor coefficients, this becomes the usual

-The chain rule definition of $D_a T$ is equivalent to the usual covariant derivative definition, but has a more direct interpretation. \item An MDD operator is not a tensor, since in general $D_a(\ph A) \neq \ph D_a(A)$ for scalar fields $\ph$.
+This chain rule definition of $D_a T$ is equivalent to the usual covariant derivative definition. \item An MDD operator is not a tensor, since in general $D_a(\ph A) \neq \ph D_a(A)$ for scalar fields $\ph$.
 However, the difference $(D-\tilde{D})$ between two MDDs is a tensor.
 Hence $\Gamma_{ijk}$ do not transform like tensor coefficients, but $\chi_{ijk}$ do. \item In this formalism, one normally thinks of the metric coefficients, rather than the metric tensor.
 But if desired, the metric tensor can be formally defined by $\hat{g}(a,b)=a \cd b$.
 Then its tensor derivative is $D\hat{g}=0$ by metric compatibility. \item The gradient operator $\D$ associated with an MDD $D$ is defined by

 on a multivector field $A$ and shown to have some useful properties, including that gradient

 is equal to the divergence ($\D \cd A \equiv \e^i \cd D_{\e_i} A$) plus the curl ($\D \w A \equiv \e^i \w D_{\e_i} A$).
 Multivector fields with zero gradient are the $n$-dimensional analogue of complex analytic functions. \item The unique torsion-free MDD is defined as $\del$ and its gradient operator $\DDD = \e^i \, \del_{\e_i}$ is a special case of $\D$ above.
 It is proved that\\[-9pt]